abhishek24488/grunt-cucumberjs/README.md

 2. [Foundation Theme Reports][4]
 3. [Simple Theme Reports][5]

-## Generate HTML Reports from Cucumber JSON files - It's a seperate module which does not require you to use `grunt`
+## Generate HTML Reports from Cucumber JSON files - An independent utility which does not require you to use `grunt`

 Reads the Cucumber JSON report file and generates the HTML report.
 It supports all three themes describe above.